hillar/CDMCS/suricata/day_1/FileExtraction.md

 ### config
 ```
-# File extraction depends on a lot of things to be fully done:
-# - stream reassembly depth.
-For optimal results, set this to 0 (unlimited)
-# - http request / response body sizes.
-Again set to 0 for optimal results.
-# - rules that contain the "filestore" keyword.
 - file-store:
     enabled: yes       # set to yes to enable
     log-dir: files    # directory to store the files